jjldv/ChiaRPSGame/README.md

 ChiaRPSGame is a project designed to practice what has been studied about Chialisp and smart contracts.
 This project allows playing the classic Rock, Paper, Scissors game using smart contracts on the Chia blockchain.

-You can check out the demo at: [chiarps.mrdennis.dev](https://chiarps.mrdennis.dev) Offline
+You can check out the demo at: [chiarps.mrdennis.dev](https://chiarps.mrdennis.dev)

 ## Description